 Also in December, EPB tied as J.D.
 Power’s #1 ranked electric residential utility of any size in the United States and ranked as the #1 mid-sized utility in the South for the 6th year in a row.
 Our EPB customers ranked us #1 when it comes to Power Quality & Reliability, Price, Corporate Citizenship, Billing & Payment and Customer Care.

-In January, our EPB Smart Grid was recognized nationally as the “most resilient and reliable PEER-certified utility power grid in the United States.”
-EPB received its PEER (Performance Excellence in Electricity Renewal) Gold certification from the GBCI (Green Business Certification Inc.) for resilience and sustainability.
-Both existing businesses and those which invest in our service area can get points toward their facilities gaining LEED (Leadership in Energy & Environmental Design) certification from our EPB PEER certification.
+In January, our EPB Smart Grid was recognized nationally as the “most resiliAent and reliable PEER-certified utility power grid in the United States” with PEER Gold certification from the GBCI (Green Business Certification Inc.) for resilience and sustainability.
+Both existing businesses and those which invest in our service area can earn points toward LEED simply by operating on the Smart Grid.

-Also in January, EPB was named one of the Best Gaming ISPs in 2022 by PC Magazine which gave us the following accolades: “killer quality of the EPB,” “the provider that made Chattanooga the first Gigabit city in the U.S.,” and “this local utility-based ISP put the city on the map for gigabit connectivity and makes it a very attractive prospect for gamers.”
+Also in January, EPB was named one of the Best Gaming ISPs in 2022 by PC Magazine, earning accolades like “killer quality of the EPB,” “the provider that made Chattanooga the first Gigabit city in the U.S.,” and “this local utility-based ISP put the city on the map for gigabit connectivity and makes it a very attractive prospect for gamers.”

-HCS EdConnect won a Smart 50 award at The Smart Cities Connect Conference in April as well.
-Two Chattanooga Smart City projects that are partnerships between EPB, the City of Chattanooga and UTC were also nominated: The City of Chattanooga Near-Crash project and Chattanooga’s Smart City Data Integration and Monitoring System, both of which involve our MLK Smart Corridor.
+Later in April, HCS EdConnect won a Smart 50 award at The Smart Cities Connect Conference.
+Two Chattanooga Smart City projects that are also partnerships between EPB, the City of Chattanooga and UTC were also nominated: The City of Chattanooga Near-Crash project and Chattanooga’s Smart City Data Integration and Monitoring System, both of which involve our MLK Smart Corridor.

-Also in April, EPB opened three new EV chargers to the public.
-The 13 new, electric vehicle charging stations in our Downtown Parking Garage are open to employees and the public and are free for both to use, although the public does pay to park in the EPB lot.
+The same month, EPB opened three new EV chargers in our Downtown Parking Garage.
+The thirteen new electric vehicle charging stations are open to the public and are free to use, although the public does pay to park in the EPB lot.

-Additionally, EPB was named #1 for best overall performance across TVA’s seven state service area in April, for helping our customers achieve better energy value through the TVA EnergyRight® programs.
-In fact, we were a top performer in 12 categories and helped our customers save 15.6 million kWh.
+April ended with EPB’s achievement as #1 for best overall performance across TVA’s seven-state service area for helping our customers achieve better energy value through TVA EnergyRight® programs for the tenth straight year.
+EPB was a top performer in twelve categories and helped our customers save 15.6 million kWh.

-Also in May, the first group of Tyner Academy students graduated from our EPB Future Ready Institute of Technology and Networking.
-Many of the graduates are headed to college on scholarship.
-In total the seniors who graduated in May of 2022 had $6,273,000 in scholarship offers.
-171 students are currently enrolled in the institute which helps open their eyes to the many career opportunities in energy and communications.
+In May, the first class of Tyner Academy students graduated from our EPB Future Ready Institute of Technology and Networking, with many graduates headed to college on scholarship.
+In total, graduating seniors earned $6,273,000 in scholarship offers.
+Currently, 171 students are enrolled in the Institute, opening a new generation’s eyes to the career opportunities in energy and communications.

-In August, EPB launched the nation’s first community-wide 25 gigabits per second (25,000 Mbps) internet service to be available to all residential and commercial customers over a 100% fiber optic network with symmetrical upload and download speeds.
-Additionally, through a partnership with Hamilton County and the City of Chattanooga, the Chattanooga-Hamilton County Convention Center became EPB’s first 25 Gig customer, making it the first convention center worldwide to offer such blazingly fast speeds over a broadband network.
+In August, EPB launched the nation’s first community-wide 25 Gig internet service to be available to all residential and commercial customers over a 100% fiber optic network with symmetrical upload and download speeds.
+Through a partnership with Hamilton County and the City of Chattanooga, the Chattanooga Convention Center became EPB’s first 25 Gig customer, making it the first convention center worldwide to offer such blazingly fast speeds over a broadband network.